AlexOsokin97/Digit_Recognizer/README.md

 ***To sum up, I managed to reduce the dimensionality of the data from 784 dimensions to 48 dimensions which would reduce the training time of the algorithms greatly.
 As a result, it gave me the opportunity to use more complex machine learning algorithms by modifying their hyper parameters.***

 ## Step 4 - Machine Learning:
-***Now that I had cleaned my data, got a general intuition on how it looks, engineered new features and reduced dimensionality I was ready to apply Machine Learning Algorithms***
+***Now that I had cleaned my data, got a general intuition on how it looks, engineered new features and reduced dimensionality I was ready to apply a Machine Learning Algorithm***

 ### Functions:
 ***In order to save time and make the code as clean and short as possible I created 3 functions that would be used by every machine learning algorithm I decided to use***